Know Your Rights

 Warren J. Breslin Law Offices, in consultation with veteran colleagues and a team of experienced investigators and experts, work united to gain unbeatable professional advantage in the defense of my clients.
 It is my intention to share with you some practical information that may influence your awareness and behavior in future police encounters.

-No matter what criminal charges may follow in any given case, it seems that the vast majority of arrests involve traffic stops.
+No matter what criminal charges may follow in any given case, it seems that most of arrests involve traffic stops.
 The police may be pursuing an escaping felon or merely following a hunch while issuing a routine minor traffic citation.
 A youthful driver or suspicious vehicle may be curbed just to be "checked out."
-Good law abiding citizens are oftentimes caught up in criminal investigations during seemingly casual encounters with police officers.
+Good law-abiding citizens are often caught up in criminal investigations during seemingly casual encounters with police officers.

 Everyone knows about his Miranda rights from television and movies.
 Everyone knows the "good cop/bad cop" routine during questioning.
 But few exercise their rights.
 People still wrongly believe that the police may go easier on them if they confess or relinquish other evidence against themselves, or that the police will abandon their investigation against them if they offer an excuse or explanation or otherwise show their cooperation.